What the Import Locations option does

 Important notes before importing

-Make sure the CSV file uses the correct header:
+Make sure the CSV file uses the exact required header:

 State, City, Area

-If the header is different, the import may not work as expected.
+If the header is different, the import may not work correctly.

 Make sure the values are clean and consistent.
-For example, if one row says New York and another says new york, WordPress may treat them as different values depending on the setup and existing terms.
+For example, if one row says New York and another says new york, the imported result may not be organized the way you expect.

 It is also best to avoid duplicate rows in the CSV file.